-The other experiment examines how the WIPEM algorithm deals with a blured image with additive noises.
+Another experiment gives an example for the WIPEM algorithm to deal with the blur image with additive noises.
 A Gaussian noise was added to the blurred image, shown as Fig. 4(a).
-In this case, it is very hard to get better visual effect in restoring degraded noisy image with the IPEM algorithm only.
+In this case, it is very hard to get better visual effect in restoring degraded noisy image with IPEM algorithm only.
 The result obtained when applying WIPEM algorithm to the blurred noisy image is shown in Fig. 4(b).

-Figure 5 demonstrates the experiment with a "pepper" image.
-In this experiment, we also compare the effectiveness of WIPEM algorithm with deconvolind algorithm in Matlab image processing toolbox.
-Similar to Lenna image experiment, we blur the original pepper image and add the Gaussian noise to obtain degraded image, which is shown in Fig. 5(b).
-Then applying deconvolind algorithm we obtain the restored result shown as Fig. 5(c).
-Figure 5(d) shows the result obtained by using WIPEM algorithm.
-It is obvious that visual effect of image in Fig. 5(d) is better than that in Fig. 5(c).
+Figure 5 demonstrates the experiment with "pepper" image.
+In this experiment, we also compare the effectiveness of WIPEM algorithm with deconvoluted algorithm in Matlab image processing toolbox.
+Similar with Lenna image experiment, we blur the original pepper image and add the Gaussian noise to obtain degraded image, which is shown in Fig. 5(b).
+Then applying deconvoluted algorithm we obtain the restored result shown as Fig. 5(c).
+Fig. 5(d) shows the result obtained by using WIPEM algorithm, it is obvious that visual effect of image in Fig. 5(d) is better than that in Fig. 5(c).